Stories

 defenseclaw alerts --limit 10

-doctor confirms connector health. alerts and the JSONL histogram show new events landing under the expected connector.
+doctor confirms connector health. alerts and the connector-filtered SQLite export show new events landing under codex.

 What stays, what changes